 The Probate Process Can Take Time

 The probate process isn’t known for its speed or convenience!
 At best, the process takes months, and can take years, depending on the complexities of the estate holdings.
 If you’re an heir to an estate, the process of a home sale (for example) is easiest if you and your fellow heirs can agree on the details of the sale.
 Note that once a person dies, it is important to file for probate as quickly as possible.
-Not doing means more money will need to be spent out of pocket to cover what are known as a property’s “holding costs,” which include things like the mortgage, taxes, utilities, etc., that must still must be paid until the sale of the property completed.
-Each state has different laws that pertain to probate.
-And some people try to get things in order with their loved ones so as to avoid probate all together.
+Not doing so means more money will need to be spent out of pocket to cover what are known as a property’s “holding costs,” which include things like the mortgage, taxes, utilities, etc., that must still must be paid until the sale of the property is completed.
+Each state has different laws that pertain to probate and you may want to consult with an estate planning attorney to determine the best approach based on your unique circumstances.

 The Role of the Executor of the Estate